 As you can see, going back to basics with the fire triangle can simplify the necessary precautions when we talk about fire safety.
 To stop a fire, you must remove one element of the fire triangle.

 The development of fire extinguishers – and their numerous types – has largely been in part due to the principles of the fire triangle, seeking to remove one of the three key components.
+You should always prepare for your environment: if you may need to cover large distances to tackle a fire, choose a wheeled option.
+If the extinguisher risks exposure to harsh conditions or damage, opt for a P50 model.

 Fire safety training and protocols have also been revised to take heed of the fire triangle, what must be done in case of a fire, as well the necessary planning and steps required to prevent the ignition of fire in the first place.
 HSE codes of practice on the storage of flammable liquids and the storage/disposal of flammable waste materials – such as textiles and dust – have also been based on the fundamental principles of the fire triangle.